Online Group Organizing Tools

 - Choose “Create a new workspace” and enter the name of your chapter (e.g. CCL - Chicago)

-- Create the workspace and work with your group leader to start inviting members that have indicated interest.
+- Create the workspace and invite members that have indicated interest.

 - At your next meeting, explain the decision to use Slack and encourage those interested to sign up and get involved.
 Be clear this is up to each individual to choose as an outside platform.

 - Download Slack as a computer/mobile app (this allows easier access and greater effectiveness.
-Go to setting to control the notifications received).
+Go to settings to control the notifications received).

 - A “general” channel is standard, but you’ll want to also create more specialized channels (e.g. LTE, congressional outreach, events, endorsements)--whatever is relevant to your chapter